-Ground the Instrument
+Ground the Instrument.

-The instrument is grounded through the protective earth conductor of the power cord.
-To avoid electric shock, please make certain the instrument is grounded correctly before connecting its input or output terminals.
+The instrument grounds through the protective terra conductor of the power line.
+To avoid electric shock, the ground conductor must be connected to the earth.
+Make sure the instrument is grounded correctly before connecting its input or output terminals.